jgorset/fandjango/README.md

 have authorized your application in its `User` model.
 Once a user has authorized your application, you may access the corresponding model instance in `request.facebook.user`.

-Instances of the `User` model has the following properties:
+Instances of the `User` model have the following properties:

 * `facebook_id` - An integer describing the user's Facebook ID.
 * `first_name` - A string describing the user's first name.